Mobile Ordering

 • "The kitchen is overloaded.
 How do you pause ordering?"

 Run a 30-minute session before launch, then repeat a shorter refresher after the first weekend.
-Provide a simple printed or shared checklist with the four core actions.

 7. Go live quietly, stabilize service, then promote